 Arriving and Departing from Beirut

-To get to the city, you can arrange an airport pickup with White taxi.
-For that, just email them at: email@example.com with your flight details and your destination.
+To get to the city, you can arrange an airport pickup with a White Taxi.
+For that, just email them at email@example.com with your flight details and your destination.
 They charge 26,000 L.L or 17$.

 Where to stay in Beirut